OniReimu/onireimu.github.io/_pages/about.md

 - *01.05.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [RobustLight:Improving Robustness via Diffusion Reinforcement Learning for Traffic Signal Control](https://openreview.net/forum?id=YGjd2xw98G), has been accepted by **ICML'25**!
 - *17.02.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [Understanding DAOs: An Empirical Study on Governance Dynamics](https://ieeexplore.ieee.org/document/10891558), has been published online in **IEEE Transactions on Computational Social Systems (TCSS)**!
 - *04.01.2025*: &nbsp;🎉🎉 Thrilled to announce that our paper, [CAN-Trace Attack: Exploit CAN Messages to Uncover Driving Trajectories](https://ieeexplore.ieee.org/abstract/document/10858595), has been accepted by **IEEE Transactions on Intelligent Transportation Systems (TITS)**!
 Congrats to my PhD student, [Xiaojie Lin](https://scholar.google.com/citations?user=TH9WESkAAAAJ)!
-- *29.12.2024*: &nbsp;🎉🎉 Thrilled to announce that our paper, [Accountability and Reliability in 6G O-RAN: Who is Responsible When it Fails?](https://ieeexplore.ieee.org/document/10944629?source=AUTHORALERT&dld=dXRzLmVkdS5hdQ%3D%3D), has been accepted by **IEEE Wireless Communications (WSM)**!

 # 📝 Publications